hunterlex07/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: display current directory contents, including hidden files.
 Use the long format.
 5-listfilesdigitonly: display current directory contents, long format, with user and group IDs displayed numerically, and hidden files.
 6-firstdirectory: create a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile: move the file betty from /tmp/ to /tmp/my_first_directory.